-Voting members: one representative from each academic unit; the Associate Provost for Academic Affairs.
+Voting members: one representative from each academic unit; the Associate Provost for Academic Affairs; one representative from the Albert Dorman Honors College,.

-Non-voting members: representatives from the Registrar's office, the Albert Dorman Honors College, the Center for First-Year Students, the Library, the Physical Education Department, and ROTC; one undergraduate student selected by the Student Senate; and one faculty representative from the voting membership of the Faculty Senate, appointed by the President of the Faculty Senate.
+Non-voting members: representatives from the Registrar's office, the Dean of Students, the Library, the Physical Education Department, and ROTC; one undergraduate student selected by the Student Senate; and one faculty representative from the voting membership of the Faculty Senate, appointed by the President of the Faculty Senate.